 Man has devised many useful techniques for dealing with behavioral problems connected with the management of socioeconomic processes.
 Most of these methods are based on formal logic, and their formal structures have become progressively more complicated in an attempt to model real-life situations more closely.
-However, throughout this period of increasing formal complexity, specialists in decision making were aware that there are also many <a href="https://www.numan.num
+However, throughout this period of increasing formal complexity, specialists in decision making were aware that there are also many human factors, which normally end up in the Procrustean bed of the formal models because they are very difficult (and often impossible) to incorporate in the framework of the models.

 Gradually it occurred to model designers that it would be sensible to incorporate people within the models, and, in a new type of combined model, people were invited to act out their real-life roles and to recreate their behavioral patterns under experimental conditions.
-The term "games"\ (for example, business or production games) soon came into use to describe these combined "formal logic and people" models.
+The term "games" (for example, business or production games) soon came into use to describe these combined "formal logic and people" models.